What is Conformation of Cyclohexane?

 Conformation of Cyclohexane Stability

-Generally, in the chair shaped conformation of cyclohexane, there are three carbon-hydrogen bonds of each of the following types:
+Generally, in the chair shaped conformation of cyclohexane, there are two carbon-hydrogen bonds of each of the following types:

 - Axial ‘up’